amatsuo/kaigiroku/README.md

 install.packages("kaigiroku")
 ```

-Alternativeky, you can install a developer version by:
+Alternatively, you can install a developer version by:

 ``` r
 devtools::install_github("amatsuo/kaigiroku")